salsita/node-pg-migrate/README.md

 ```

 Installing this module adds a runnable file into your `node_modules/.bin` directory.
 If installed globally (with the -g option), you can run `node-pg-migrate` and if not, you can run `./node_modules/.bin/node-pg-migrate.js`

-It will also install [`pg`](https://node-postgres.com/) library as peer dependency used for migrations.

 ## Quick Example